-We left the car at the i-SITE parking and took the bus from there – the bus that took you to Hobbiton.
-You can drive to The Shire’s Rest, to the iSite or Rotorua, but you cannot drive to Hobbiton.
+We left the car at the i-SITE parking site and took the bus from there – the bus that takes you to Hobbiton.
+You can drive to The Shire’s Rest, to the iSite, or Rotorua, but you cannot drive into Hobbiton.
 You only enter it on their bus.

 It is a guided tour, so your group will have 2 guides that will keep people together and keep them from messing up with things they aren’t supposed to.

 All you see at first when you get to the place, are hills and sheep.
 It is already such a sight!
 But you go further and further until the bus stops.
 There is a map of the Shire right at the entrance: check it out, it’s so pretty!